 (Revelation 22:16) I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and the offspring of David, and the bright and morning star.

-There are practices which almost all churches have in common – from the largest to the smallest.
+Free to be Just a Christian – There are practices that almost all churches have in common – from the largest to the smallest.
 Hers is a list.
 Search your Bible and see if they are tradition or if they are found in Scripture.

 1. Worship Services